Application Requirements for PA Class of 2021

 |Biochemistry or Organic Chemistry with Lab||3/4|

-Note: summary and survey courses are not permitted.
+Note: summary, AP and survey courses are not permitted.
 All courses must have letter grades; Pass/Fail courses are not accepted.

 All successfully admitted students must undergo a criminal background investigation.
 The PA Program will provide the accepted student access to the necessary criminal background investigation process.
 A felony conviction may prevent the student from completing clinical rotations at our affiliated healthcare organizations; therefore may prevent admission to the PA Program.
 Some additional non-felony convictions may prevent students from gaining certification, licensure or credentialing as a healthcare provider.
 In the event of such a conviction, the Program will contact the applicant to discuss the matter prior to matriculation.
 Neither the program, nor its personnel are responsible for ensuring that an applicant will be eligible for NCCPA certification, state licensure or credentialing at any healthcare facility.
 Applicants with a criminal history should investigate the laws, regulations and statutes applicable to the state and facility in which they intend to practice.